HampusMat/Fancy-Fastify/README.md

 # What it Fancy-Fastify?
-Fancy-Fastify is a Typescript library that provides decorators for Fastify.
+Fancy-Fastify is a Typescript library that provides decorators for Fastify that integrates with your DI container of choice.

-# What's the difference between this and Fastify-decorators?
+# Hacking
-This library integrates with your DI container.
-Fastify-decorators cannot do this.
+Join the [mailing list](https://lists.hampusmat.com/mailman3/lists/fancy-fastify.lists.hampusmat.com/) for discussions, news & submitting patches.